Traewelling/trwl-doc/README.md

 ### 3.9 Interfaces

 #### 3.9.1 User Interfaces
-There will be the following user interfaces implemented which will solely be available in the android application:
+There will be the following user interfaces implemented which also will be available in the android application:
  - **Registration screen** showing input fields to create an account
  - **Dashboard screen**
-    - shows a hitlist woth träwellers
+   - shows a hitlist with posts of followings/all users
+ - **Checkin screen**
+ - **Profile screen**
- - **noch paar sachen???**
+ - **Leaderboard**
 #### 3.9.2 Hardware Interfaces
 n/a

 #### 3.9.3 Software Interfaces
-“Träwelling” should be accessible with all modern browsers.
+_Träwelling_ should be accessible with all modern browsers.

 #### 3.9.4 Communications Interfaces
 The browser will connect to the server over `HTTPS` on port `443`.
 An unencrypted connection over `HTTP` on port `80` shall not be supported.

 ### 3.10 Licensing Requirements
-???
+The project will be licensed with the [AGPL-3.0](https://www.gnu.org/licenses/agpl-3.0.en.html) License.
+Used packages should not conflict with this License.
+Preferrably packages with the MIT License should be used.

 ### 3.11 Legal, Copyright, and Other Notices
-The "Träwelling" team will not take any responsibility for incorrect bills or lost data.
-The "Träwelling" logo may only be used for the official "Träwelling" website.
+The _Träwelling_ team will not take any responsibility for incorrect bills or lost data.
+The _Träwelling_ logo may only be used for the official _Träwelling_ website.

 ### 3.12 Applicable Standards
 The following Clean Code standards are going to be applied to the code as far as possible: